 Success criterion 4.1.1 was introduced to try and get HTML authors to fix these well-formedness problems to make the user experience more consistent.
 In the intervening years since the success criterion was introduced, however, the HTML specification has become more robust about how browsers fix errors, so the inconsistency issue no longer exists.
 Moreover, if you have these kinds of errors in XHTML, the XML parser fails and you get an error page instead of the content.
 EPUB authors have always had to fix well-formedness errors so all users can read the content, in other words.
 That’s why the success criterion is being removed; it’s not relevant to either flavour of HTML.

 Awkwardly mixed in success criterion 4.1.1 were also some parsing errors that are already covered by other success criteria.
 Duplicate IDs that affect accessibility, for example, are already caught by multiple other success criteria.
 There was no need for 4.1.1 to also capture these problems.
 Consequently, although 4.1.1 is now obsolete, it changes nothing in terms of accessibility requirements for publications.

+At the time of writing WCAG 2.2 was a Proposed Recommendation in W3C, which is the last stage before Recommendation.
 The last question I’m sure you have is when will WCAG 2.2 become a W3C Recommendation.
-It is currently a Proposed Recommendation in W3C, which is the last stage before Recommendation.
 DAISY has worked with the Accessibility Guidelines Working Group, the maintainers of WCAG, during this final review step to clarify some internationalization requirements for vertical writing, but the exact timeline until WCAG 2.2 becomes a Recommendation is still unknown as there are other issues that need to be worked out.
 We’re hoping to see it published before the end of year, though.